About

 Fiona Stewart

-It’s the positive energy created from people connecting happily together at Green Man, which is a motivator to spread that good stuff even further.
-The Green Man Trust was created to do just that, and I am delighted to see the positive opportunities it has produced for so many people and very grateful to the many individuals and organisations who have helped to make that happen.
+It’s the positive energy created from people connecting happily together at Green Man that has been our motivator to spread the good stuff even further.
+The Green Man Trust was created to do just that.
+I am inspired by the positive opportunities we have created for so many people and very grateful to the many individuals and organisations who have helped to make that happen.

 Ian Fielder